 - Toshiba is the only print device OEM that manufactures its hard drives and has full control over how data is encrypted on the hard drives.
-Toshiba devices are HCD-PP compliant when equipped with our optional FIPS 140-2 validated self-encrypting drives-a requirement for regulatory compliance for hard drive security. - In addition to being HCD-PP certified, Toshiba multifunction devices also comply with the different industry standards, such as HIPAA for healthcare, GLBA and SOX for finance, FERPA for education and SB-327 for IoT device security compliance in California. - All Toshiba devices are equipped with controls that allow the entire hard drive to be wiped at the end of the lease period.
-Our strict decommission process also ensures that customer data never leaves their premises. - Toshiba's Data Overwrite option ensures that any leftover temporary data is wiped immediately after the scan/copy function is complete.
+Toshiba devices are HCD-PP compliant when equipped with our optional FIPS 140-2 validated self-encrypting drives-a requirement for regulatory compliance for hard drive security. - In addition to being HCD-PP certified, Toshiba multifunction devices also comply with the different industry standards, such as HIPAA for healthcare, GLBA and SOX for finance, FERPA for education and SB-327 for IoT device security compliance in California. - We support multi-factor authentication for all Toshiba cloud apps. e-BRIDGE Cloud Login service follows a standard OAUTH authorisation scheme so that the user login credentials are communicated directly to respective cloud identity providers.
+No user credential is shared with our cloud thus protecting user identity and access. - We offer a suite of cloud applications and services that can integrate with customers identity provider such as Microsoft or Google.
+As a result, the customers can maintain their user information at one location without replicating them across different applications. - All Toshiba devices are equipped with controls that allow the entire hard drive to be wiped at the end of the lease period.
+Our strict decommission process also ensures that customer data never leaves their premises. - Toshiba's Data Overwrite ensures that any leftover temporary data is wiped immediately after the scan/ copy function is complete.
 Hence, customers can stay assured that the device does not store any sensitive document information that may be accessed for inappropriate use.
-Some of the competitive devices that offer this feature only wipe data periodically, rather than immediately, which leaves a window of vulnerability in the device.
+Some of the competitive devices that offer this feature only wipe data periodically, rather than immediately, which leaves a window of vulnerability in the device. - Toshiba makes security easy.
+A single code on the device can turn on all the security features on the device (over 70 functions), thus enabling the device to be put in High Security Mode.
+It's very effective for high-security print environments that wish to maximise security.